BobDotCom/capture-the-wu-writeups/write_ups/write_ups.md

 Submitting write ups for challanges with multiple flags or those that are worth 20 and 30 points may award partial points up to 50%.

+## Solution
+We finished our writeups and posted them in our [github repo](https://github.com/BobDotCom/capture-the-wu-writeups).